 Once the priority attendee is identified, the process of scheduling a meeting should be built around that person.
 By finding out the times they are available and working outwards to other attendees a meeting schedule can be created to accommodate all attendees needs.

-However, as with most things today, there are many tools available for us now that can make the process of scheduling meetings a more streamlined and less time-consuming activity.
-This is especially useful for those that operate globally, or use remote employees, where meetings can be attended by people operating on different time zones using digital communications.
+However, as with most things today, there are many tools available to us now that can make the process of scheduling meetings a more streamlined and less time-consuming activity.
+This is especially useful for those that operate globally or use remote employees, where meetings can be attended by people operating in different time zones using digital communications.

 How to Choose a Meeting Tool

 With so many offerings on the market, you often see lists of reviews outlining which meeting scheduling tool is the best one available, but there are a couple of problems with this kind of approach.
 Firstly, software is ever evolving, such lists are out of date as soon as they are written, and secondly, we are all different, and a tool that works best for one may not be for someone else.